Salt Lake City and County Street Names and Numbers

 April 9, 1941

-Bountiful, in Davis county, was the first city to adopt the numerical system of street numbering.
+Bountiful, in Davis county, was the first city in Davis County to adopt the numerical system of street numbering.
 The action followed the unincorporated portions of Salt Lake county having adopted the system, and Ninth East in Salt Lake City, the longest thoroughfare in the city, as well as the incorporated towns (as opposed to incorporated cities) of South Salt Lake, South Jordan and West Jordan, all in Salt Lake county.
 The center of Bountiful was given as the intersection of Main Street and Center Street.
 (Salt Lake Telegram, April 9, 1941; Davis County Clipper, April 11, 1941, with photo)

 February 9, 1945